amacneil/dbmate/README.md

 ### Connecting to the Database

 Dbmate locates your database using the `DATABASE_URL` environment variable by default.
-If you are writing a [twelve-factor app](http://12factor.net/), you should be storing all connection strings in environment variables.
+If you are writing a [twelve-factor app], you should be storing all connection strings in environment variables.

 To make this easy in development, dbmate looks for a `.env` file in the current directory, and treats any variables listed there as if they were specified in the current environment (existing environment variables take preference, however).